AlexWaygood/cpython/Doc/library/stdtypes.rst

 .. attribute:: definition.__doc__

-   The documentation string of a class or function, or ``None`` if undefined.
+   The documentation string of a class, function, or other object.
+   ``None`` if no documentation string was defined.

 .. attribute:: definition.__type_params__